 \subsection{Data-driven policies and performance}

 \textbf{Data-driven policies.} In most settings, the out-of-sample (or future) probability measure $\mesOut$ is unknown to the DM and the optimal objective $\opt(\mesOut)$ is not achievable.
 In turn, the DM only observes a sequence of historical samples $\envVr_1,\envVr_2, \ldots, \envVr_\numS$ representing the previous environment realizations they observed.
 We assume that these samples are drawn independently from unknown distributions $\mesIn{1}, \ldots, \mesIn{\numS}$, respectively, and the only knowledge is that these distributions are ``not far'' from the future unknown distribution $\mesOut$, and belong to $\mathcal{U}_\epsilon(\mesOut)$.

-In general, a data-driven policy is then a mapping from the past samples to a (randomized) decision.
+In general, a data-driven policy is a mapping from the past samples to a (randomized) decision.
 In this work, we use an equivalent definition of data-driven policies through the empirical probability measure.
-Define the empirical probability measure $\hat{\mu}_{\envSamples}$ as
+Define the empirical probability measure $\hat{\nu}_{\envSamples}$ as

 In a setting in which the order of the samples does not matter (as the one we consider), to represent a policy taking as input $\envSamples := (\envVr_1, \ldots , \envVr_\numS)$, one can instead consider mappings that take as an input the number of samples and the empirical measure.
 Indeed, $(\envVr_1, \ldots , \envVr_\numS)$ is only characterized by the values taken by the previous samples and the count of each value.
 Furthermore, the empirical probability measure gives the frequency of each value which can be multiplied by the sample size to obtain the actual count of appearances of values.